SteampunkWizardStudios/playwright-test/README.md

 `npm run register-commands` to register commands to discord

-`npm run screenshot` to use `scripts/post.ts` to just test the image generation
+`npm run screenshot` to use `scripts/post.ts` and just test the image generation

 # Info
 `src/index.ts` - Image generation service